Sjavaid56/buzz./README.md

 # Buzz

-## Buzz is designed to bring people together in a big way.
-Buzz allows users to connec and interact with users in the same location as them.
+## Buzz lets users to connect and interact with users in the same location as them.

 ### Buzz is a fully responsive app built with: